jameshalsall/jameshalsall.github.io/_posts/2018-11-12-iterating-huge-collections-in-magento-2.md

 3. We are creating an iterator and walking through each result in the query by passing a single callback function (notice that we can provide many callbacks here if we wanted to)

-The intention here is to only ever load a single row into memory at any time (unless you assign i tot a variable outside the scope of the callback function passed to `$iterator->walk()`).
+The intention here is to only ever load a single row into memory at any time (unless you assign it to a variable outside the scope of the callback function passed to `$iterator->walk()`).
 If we achieve this then it does not matter how many rows we need to process, it should not increase our memory consumption.